OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-hadoop-development-using-azure-resource-manager.md

 * Nový příkaz (ARM) (hlavní autorizace Service)

         //Service principal auth
-        //This will log the application in as itself, rather than on behalf of a specific user.
+        //This will log hello application in as itself, rather than on behalf of a specific user.
-        //For details, including how to set up the application, see:
+        //For details, including how tooset up hello application, see:
         //   https://azure.microsoft.com/en-us/documentation/articles/hdinsight-create-non-interactive-authentication-dotnet-applications/

         var authFactory = new AuthenticationFactory();